christinichka/Dev-Diary/README.md

 #### The date format for this log is MM-DD-YYYY

+<br>__06/07/2021__<br>
+Learned more about Thymeleaf and adding Bootstrap today.
+I finished up Chapter 11 reading and my was able to get my code to work with the walk through even though I hit some hiccups.
+I also created an issue with one of my github repos by merging when I should not have.
+Happy to say I successfully fixed the issue with a little Googling and a lot of deep breathing! <br>This current curriculum of Spring, Thymeleaf, Bootstrap is a little overwhelming for me today.
+I think it is so cool what we can accomplish and I so want it to to work!
+But I am feeling lost with all of these different files to work between.
+It's hard to know how to call everything so it appears on the screen.
+I have had some experience with Bootstrap a long time ago.
+But where I seem to be struggling is within the Spring/Thymeleaf part.
+I struggle to know what to put in the controller file versus the html template files and calling the fragments from the fragments.html.
+I feel like I hardly made headway today on my exercises.
+It doesn't help that the instructions are outdated and vague.
+Imposter syndrome is hitting me hard this afternoon.
+I am so commited to becoming a developer, and fear of failure gets amplified in times like these.
+I will not give up.
+Just trying to be real.
+Off to do a power pose, stretch and hydrate!
+This too will pass.

 <br>__06/04/2021__<br>
 My theory proved true: some time off did help!
 First thing this morning I got to work on the form with the drop downs and got it to work within the hour.
 I had one action labeled incorrectly.
 I was able to fix that, and also clean up the code and it worked great thereafter.
 The remainder of the day I spent coding another form with drop down menus titled skills-tracker (see associated repo).
 It was a little more intensive than the first, but I was successful after that initial struggle.
 <br>__CHALLENGES = GROWTH OPPORTUNITIES!__<br>